Parry-Zhuo/DeliberatePracticeTimer/README.md

-This is a project I created for my "introduction to python" course, where I was given 2 days to create a project of my choosing in python.
+This is a project I created for my "introduction to python" course, where I was assigned 2 days to create a project of my choosing in python.
 To create this app in such a timer period, I employed the usage of CHATGPT utilizing prompting techniques to brainstorm, and code this project.

 What is deliberate practice?